HighLevel CRM Setup Guide for Real Estate Wholesalers (2026)

 - 11. Common Setup Mistakes

-- ✓Most wholesalers use only 15–20% of GHL's capability.
-The default setup is not configured for wholesaling and requires a rebuild to support a real deal workflow.
+- ✓Most wholesalers use about 15 to 20% of GHL's features.
+The default setup is not built for wholesaling and needs a full rebuild to support a real deal workflow.

-- ✓A2P compliance via The Campaign Registry (TCR) is mandatory before sending bulk SMS — unregistered numbers are filtered by carriers at 90%+ rates, making your automations nearly worthless.
+- ✓A2P compliance via The Campaign Registry (TCR) is mandatory before sending bulk SMS.
+Unregistered numbers get filtered by carriers at 90%+ rates, which makes your automations nearly worthless.

-This guide covers how to configure HighLevel specifically for a real estate wholesaling operation — pipeline architecture, custom fields, SMS automation, A2P compliance, VA views, and the reporting setup that gives you real visibility into what's happening in your pipeline.
+This guide walks through what a properly configured wholesaling CRM looks like inside HighLevel: pipeline architecture, custom fields, SMS automation, A2P compliance, VA views, and reporting that gives you real visibility into your pipeline.
+This is the same configuration VA Horizon builds for every client before their first caller picks up the phone.

 1. Why HighLevel Is the Right CRM for Real Estate Wholesalers